state-of-the-art/BlendNet/README.md

 ### Blender Addon

-It's integrated with the current Blender render engine and allow user to send the same configuration to the Manager to use the cloud resources for rendering.
+It's integrated with the current Blender render engine and allows user to send the same configuration to the Manager to use the cloud resources for rendering.

 Area of responsibility:
 * User UI with a way to configure and monitor the BlendNet activity.
-* Creating the Manager instance and watch its status.
+* Create the Manager instance and watch its status.
 * Specifies tasks (one per frame) and upload the required dependencies for them.
 * Restore connection on restart - so it's possible to retrieve the results.
 * Shows the rendering process with detailed status and previews.

-It's also making sure, that the project contains all the required dependencies, like textures, caches, physic bakes and so on - Agents will render just one frame, so it should already contain all the required caches before starting to render.
+It's also making sure that the project contains all the required dependencies, like textures, caches, physic bakes and so on - Agents will render just one frame, so it should already contain all the required caches before starting to render.